 After label compilations released in 2011 and 2012, respectively, Rick Ross' Maybach Music Group has formally announced the third volume in its Self Madeseries.
 Since 2012's June release of Self Made Vol. 2, the label has added Chicago, Illinois rapper Rockie Fresh to the roster.

 Drake is being sued for allegedly creating imitation versions of an owl pendant, according to TMZ.
-The company suing Drake, Michael Raphael's Baden Baden Inc., claims Drake hired it to create a custom owl pendant in January and that the rapper allegedly paid close to $50,000 for the item, as per TMZ
+The company suing Drake, Michael Raphael's Baden Baden Inc., claims Drake hired it to create a custom owl pendant in January and that the rapper allegedly paid close to $50,000 for the item, as per TMZ.

 The Nollywood movie star recently had an interviewed BBC journalist Matthew Bannister on BBC Outlook.